-Check all equipment.
-Make sure everyone knows exactly what to do, where to stand, when to move etc. If you are relying on a mass of people to spill out onto the road, you need someone to take the lead,
+- 1. Check all equipment. - Make sure everyone knows exactly what to do, where to stand, when to move etc. If you are relying on a mass of people to spill out onto the road, you need someone to take the lead. - 3.
 If possible, arrange for two 'known' cars to be at the head of the queue when the traffic is stopped.
-This prevents the possibility of cars not stopping:

-4. Brief all participants as to the possibility of arrest.
-Make sure that you all know your legal rights (Street Aid, 33 Southampton Street, WC2, do a leaflet on this) Assure people that they will be helped afterwards.

-5. Send out a Press Release or 'phone the day before ( if it is being kept secret).
+This prevents the possibility of cars not stopping: - 4.
+Brief all participants as to the possibility of arrest.
+Make sure that you all know your legal rights (Street Aid, 33 Southampton Street, WCZ, do a leaflet on this) Assure people that they will be helped afterwards. - 5.
+Send out a Press Release or 'phone the day before (if it is being kept secret).
 You needn't give exact details as to what you intend to do, but make it dramatic enough for them to be interested.
 Arrange for someone to be responsible for meeting the press at an arranged venue, a short distance away from the place of action.
 Nothing is more off-putting than for demonstrators to arrive and to see a crowd of pressmen waiting for them.
 6. Contact local T.V. and radio stations.
 Make sure newspaper picture desks are informed too.

-DN THE
+DAY THE

-Activists should meet at an allotted place and time.
-Have last minute briefings to remind everyone.

-One person should be responsible - once the action starts - for phoning ambulance and fire stations - warning them that the road is now closed.
+- Activists should meet at an allotted place and time.
+Have last minute briefings to remind everyone. - One person should be responsible - once the action starts - for phoning ambulance and fire stations - warning them that the road is now closed. - j.
+This extra person should also be an 'observer' to watch exactly what happens.
+Note down any police brutality, who is arrested etc. Go down to the local police station to help those being detained, further closings on other days.
+You should get more people each time.

-J. This extra person should also be an 'observer' to watch exactly what happens.
-Note down any police brutality, who is arrested etc. Go down to the local police station to help those being detained.
-In the event of any arrests resist non-violently - e.g. sit down.
-It is important that passers -by do not get frightened.
+- In the event of any arrests resist non-violently - e.g. sit down.
+It is important that passers-by do not get frightened. - If the action is successful for a short time, continue with